Achieving employee buy-in takes more than employee engagement

-4. Emphasize core values
+4. Emphasize and model core values

 Communicating your business’s unique core values to your employees early and often helps to encourage a culture where employees understand and embody the values.
 Core values can include a positive attitude, high-quality customer service, open communication— whatever works well for your business and your goals.
 If you’re not sure where to start, check out The Muse’s five-step guide to choosing core values.

 Consider these ways of engaging employees in the core values of your business:

 - Start the messaging early.
 When employees are on-boarded, you can communicate the importance of the values, and even have workers sign a mission and values statement.

 - Reinforce the values.
 After onboarding, you can continue to reinforce these values in ongoing trainings, email communications, and visual signage.
 Inc. also offers 9 Ways to Reinforce and Live Your Company’s Core Values Every Day.

 - Make it rewarding.
 Many businesses have also had success with employee recognition programs where leadership or staff nominate employees on monthly, quarterly, or annual bases who demonstrate the business’ core values.
 Winners then receive an incentive such as a bonus or an extra day of paid time off.